Skip to main content

 Generic versus bespoke – are GIS role titles becoming too broad?

 A GIS professional doesn't just makes maps.
-Or they can, but there is so much more to the role than the recruitment agencies might think and there is a risk that the generalised titles are making the roles too generic.
+Or they can, but there is so much more to the role than recruitment agencies might think and there is a risk that the broad titles are making the roles too generic.
 This blog discusses the current state of play.

 Are you sabotaging capability with language?